- Catering tablecloths satin band

 Fabric

-In connection with tablecloths or napkins, half-linen means smooth or patterned fabrics consisting of flax and cotton yarns, each in warp or weft.
-The proportion of linen used for half-linen must be at least 40 per cent, which is the standard for half-linen tablecloths.
+In the context of gastronomy table linen or gastronomy napkins, half-linen refers to smooth or patterned fabrics made from linen and cotton yarns, each in warp or weft.
+The linen content in half-linen must be at least 40 percent when talking about half-linen tablecloths.
+In our range, you will find half-linen napkins in 50x50.

 Hand napkin